How to setup a Q Root Node

 In order to become a root node, you will need to make an onchain proposal to add yourself to the root node panel.
 You need Q tokens for this.
 For Q testnet, you can get some Q using the faucet.
 Check the faucet documentation for more information.
 Finally, please verify that tokens were sent by looking up your address within Block Explorer.

 You can use the dApp "Your HQ" that can be found at https://hq.qtestnet.org.
-Go to Consensus Services
+Go to Staking

 -> Root Node Staking

 for stake management.
-Also, you may want to check our Consensus Services documentation.
+Also, you may want to check our Staking documentation.

 Updating Q-Client & Docker Images